 To address early signs of aging like sagging jowls, loose skin and volume loss, this 59-year-old patient underwent a Silhouette InstaLift procedure with New York dermatologist Marina Peredo, MD ._

 “The best candidate is someone in their 30s, 40s or early 50s with mild-to-moderate sagging,” says New York plastic surgeon Z. Paul Lorenc, MD.
 “For patients in their mid-50s and older, we can still see some good results, but they’re much less predictable.”

-According to Dr. Few, downtime following Silhouette is generally minimalwith little swelling and/or bruising.
-Many of his patients have gone to big events 24 hours later where no one noticed, although he stipulates this may not be the case for everyone.
+According to Dr. Few, downtime following Silhouette is generally minimal with little swelling and/or bruising.
+In fact, many of his patients have gone to big events 24 hours later where no one noticed.
+However, he stipulates this may not be the case for everyone.

 Unlike a surgical facelift, which “pulls the deeper layers of muscle and fat up with the skin, says Eugene, OR plastic surgeon Mark Jewell, MD, sutures elevate only the skin, “so the lifting effect isn’t nearly as profound.”